 One of the hardest parts of this difficult job is assisting in mass casualty burials.

-Another part of the duties of MOS 92M is ensuring that remains are handled in a sanitary way, to prevent any contagious disease from spreading.
+There is medical and scientific training involved in this training.
+A very important part of the duties of MOS 92M is ensuring that remains are handled in a sanitary way, to prevent any contagious disease from spreading.

 Training for MOS 92M